 The site comprises 34 hectares of which 9 hectares is the MSA and 25 hectares a wildlife reserve.
 A stormwater ditch draining the adjacent A441 divides the MSA into 2 sub-catchments, the HGV Park and the remainder of the MSA.

-SuDS used
+3. Main SuDS components used